 Challenge #2: Lack of Clear & Timely Communication

-Miscommunication due to lack of clarity, delayed response, and aversion to social interactions are some of the communication challenges.
+Miscommunication due to a lack of clarity, delayed response, and aversion to social interactions are some of the communication challenges that organizations with remote employees may face.
 These issues are not restricted to the onboarding phase.
 They can affect employees even after they become full-fledged members of an organization.

-Solution: Written and audiovisual communications become doubly important in a remote work situation since there’s no visibility of employees.
-Also, you can’t get non-verbal cues like in an in-person environment.
+Solution: Written and audiovisual communications become doubly important in a remote work situation since employees are not physically visible.
+Keep in mind that non-verbal cues normally experienced in-person are missing from a remote environment.

 Communicate with your remote teams clearly and on time by following specific guidelines, for example, agreed time slots for meetings.